when life gives you lemons,

 Even if none of those guidelines sound like your situation yet, speaking with an experienced lemon law attorney can point you in the right direction and make sure that if you did end up with a lemon, you’ll be able to prove it!

-What Would I be Signing Up For If I Hire A Lemon Law Attorney?
+What Would I be Signing Up For If I Hire West Coast Lemons APC?

 Your lemon law attorney will draft the lawsuit and get it filed with the court.
 Once the lawsuit is filed, process servers will serve each defendant (usually the manufacturer of your vehicle and/or the dealership that sold it to you).
 This process will usually take between 1-2 weeks.